yiisoft/validator/docs/guide/customizing-error-messages.md

 ### Passing translator to validator instance

 It's quite self-explanatory, just create an attribute translator, define all translations, and pass it to the newly created validator instance.
-An example for the russian language:
+An example for Russian language:

 ```php
 use Yiisoft\Validator\AttributeTranslator\ArrayAttributeTranslator;